Skip to content

 • Confirm your Tallyfy Analytics subscription is active

-• Restart Tableau after installing drivers (required for Tableau to detect new drivers)
+• Restart Tableau after installing drivers (it won’t detect new drivers otherwise)

 Still stuck?
 Contact Tallyfy Support with the exact error message.